-Eric wanted to play around with using wooden dowels to connect the leaves so he picked up a couple wooden dowel kits and now the table leaves easily connect and disconnect to one another.
-Another option you may also want to consider is using table leaf hardware.
+Eric wanted to play around with using wooden dowels to connect the leaves so he picked up a couple of wooden dowel kits and now the table leaves easily connect and disconnect to one another.
+Another option you may also want to consider is using table locks <— they are awesome!

 Once our tabletop was cut to size we decided to give it a test to see how sturdy it would be.
 It passed the test.
 You may have caught this sneak peek if you follow us on Instagram:

-We then stained the wood and table legs with Dark Tung Oil left over from when we sealed our bathroom counter (which we will be sharing in a future post).
+We then stained the wood and table legs with Dark Tung Oil leftover from when we sealed our bathroom counter (you can see how we used Tung Oil on our kitchen counters here).
 The Real Milk Paint Company had sent it to us and we are now pretty much hooked on tung oil.
 It does require a bit more time to fully cure but we love how it brings out the character in the wood.